1. Key messages

 (*) reference population: European standard population 2010

-The main specific causes of death differ by gender
+The main specific causes of death differ according to sex and region

-- among men, COVID-19, ischemic heart diseases (IHD), and lung cancer;
+- Men: ischemic heart diseases, COVID-19, and lung cancer.

-- among women, COVID-19, dementia (including Alzheimer's disease), and cerebrovascular diseases (grouped with HTA).
+- Women: dementia (including Alzheimer’s disease), cerebrovascular diseases (grouped with hypertension), and heart failure.

 - Men